I am a

-Our degree is extremely hands-on, designed to provide the comprehensive education you’ll need to work as an effective, empathetic speech pathologist in Australia.
+Our degree is extremely hands-on, designed to provide the comprehensive education you’ll need to work as an effective, empathetic speech pathologist in Australia and other countries.

-Clinical placements are instrumental and commence from the start of the degree – so you’re immediately able to apply what you’re learning in a clinical setting.
+Clinical placements are instrumental and commence from the start of the degree – so you develop your professional identity and apply what you’re learning at university to the clinical setting.

 At Griffith we collaborate with a wide range of service providers in South-East Queensland and Northern New South Wales to ensure our students receive the best clinical placement opportunities.
 These are through our partnerships with a broad range of government and non-government agencies across health, education, disability, and aged care.
 We also conduct on-site internal speech pathology clinics in the Griffith Health Centre on our Gold Coast campus.

 Although there are no prerequisites to enter our program, the Master of Speech Pathology will appeal to people with an interest and/or background in:

 - Health science

 The Master of Speech Pathology program is accredited by Speech Pathology Australia.